Patty Loveless: 1992–1997: move to Epic Records and peak success

-1996–1999: Continued commercial success at Epic
+1996–1999: continued commercial success at Epic

 In 1996, Epic released her eighth studio album called The Trouble with the Truth.
 The album's lead single was the Matraca Berg co-write "You Can Feel Bad".
 It became Loveless's fourth number-one single on Billboards country chart.
-While the follow-up single, "A Thousand Times a Day", stopped at number 13 on the charts, it was succeeded by her fifth number-one single, "Lonely Too Long".
+The follow-up was "A Thousand Times a Day" (originally recorded by George Jones in 1993), which stopped at number 13 on the charts.
+It was succeeded by her fifth and final number-one single, "Lonely Too Long".
 After these came the top-10 hit "She Drew a Broken Heart" and then the top 20 title track.
 Loveless described the project as having a theme of "see[ing] things as they are, not how you wish they'd be."
 The Trouble with the Truth received Album of the Year nominations from both the Academy of Country Music and Country Music Association.
 The project accounted for two Grammy nominations – the album itself for Best Country Album in 1997, and the title track for Best Female Country Vocal Performance a year later.
 By 1998, the album was certified platinum.
 The project also contained a cover of Richard Thompson's "Tear Stained Letter".
 A review in Billboard criticized this cover for not fitting thematically with the album, but stated of the other tracks that she "manages to sound simultaneously contemporary and traditional".
 The same magazine published a review of "Lonely Too Long", stating that her voice "exudes a variety of emotion on this well-written tune".
 Writing for Country Standard Time, Jeffrey B. Remz praised "Loveless's overwhelming ability to tackle the emotional core of each and every song."